RetroPie/RetroPie-Docs/docs/FinalBurn-Alpha.md

 ## Controls
 As there are 2 emulators there are two sets of controls.
-### lr-fba and lr-fba-next Controls
+### lr-fba and lr-fbalpha Controls
-lr-fba and lr-fba-next utilise RetroArch configs.
+lr-fba and lr-fbalpha utilise RetroArch configs.

 Add custom retroarch controls to the retroarch.cfg file in
 ```shell